ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 ```

-The input information, can in principle be anything, however over the decades we have learn to represent it in some standardised format which is easily understood by computers.
-For most applications, the input can be broken down to a list or collection of simpler object, and the simpler object are either a number, or a text.
+The input information, can in principle be anything, however over the decades we have learnt to represent it in some standardised format which is easily understood by computers.
+For most applications, the input can be broken down to a list or collection of simpler objects, and the simpler objects are either a number, or a text.
 The numbers themselves can be integers, or real numbers.
 The text can be english, or any other language, and within each language, a text is an ordered sequence of characters of alphabets and symbols.

 ## Bit
-The smallest unit of input, logically for us, and also for computer, is something called **bit** that is mapped to `True` or `False`.
-This minimalistic information exist as one of the two mutually exclusive possibility.
+The smallest unit of input, logically for us, and also for a computer, is something called **bit** that is mapped to `True` or `False`.
+This minimalistic information exist as one of the two mutually exclusive possibilities.
 Below are some more examples of such pair of possible 'states'.

 ```{mermaid}
 :align: center